 HMRC Mileage Rates 2026/27: How to Claim Business Mileage Allowance

 Complete guide to HMRC approved mileage rates for 2026/27.
+The new rate is 55p per mile for cars (increased from 45p).
 Learn the rates for cars, motorcycles, and bicycles, plus step-by-step instructions on how to claim mileage allowance for business travel.

 10 min read